-- Hover on Appearance menu and select Widgets from the list
+- Hover on the Appearance menu and select Widgets from the list

 - Select the Search widget from the available list, and add into Sidebar

-- Hit on Save button in sidebar after adding
+- Hit on the Save button in the sidebar after adding

 - Launch your blog to see if the search widget bar is appearing in the sidebar

-Similarly, you can add or delete multiple other Widgets from the available on the list.
-You can also add the HTML based text into the sidebar via Widgets.
+Similarly, you can add or delete multiple other Widgets from the available list.
+You can also add the HTML-based text to the sidebar via Widgets.

 Customization using WordPress Customize

 The primary reason why most (including myself) like WordPress is because of the granular level of customization.
-WordPress can be tweaked at every inch and it’s most flexible when it comes to development.
+We can tweak WordPress at every inch, and it’s most flexible in development.

-You can customize the WordPress to run as an e-commerce site, or a membership forum, or social networking site and of course blog.
+You can customize WordPress to run as an e-commerce site, membership forum, social networking site, and blog.

 There are tonnes of customization opportunities in WordPress using Plugins.
-However, we can still adjust the site with in-built customization that we already talked about like, Themes, Widgets, Menus.
+However, we can still adjust the site with the in-built customization we already discussed, like Themes, Widgets, and Menus.

-Couple of things you can do using WordPress Customize option:
+Couple of things you can do using the WordPress Customize option: